 Place the ham in the preheated oven and bake it uncovered for about 15 minutes per pound.
 A non spiral ham typically takes between 2-3 hours to cook, depending on its size.

-See also How to cook pablano peppers
+See also How long to cook potatoes in fire

 While the ham is baking, you can prepare a glaze to enhance its flavor.
 Common glazes for non spiral hams include a mixture of honey, brown sugar, and mustard.
 You can also add additional spices or herbs to suit your taste.